PolyakovMA/heart-disease-ml/README.md

-This project consists of a single Jupyter Notebook that explores a small heart disease dataset and builds several classification models, including
+This project consists of a single Jupyter Notebook that explores a small heart disease dataset and builds several classification models, including:
 - Logistic Regression,
 - K-Nearest Neighbors (KNN),
 - Support Vector Machine (SVM),